hnyu/seditor/README.md

 ## Code reading

-The entire SEditor algorithm is implemented in this [file](./seditor_algorithm.py), although some basic understanding of ALF is required first.
+The entire SEditor algorithm is implemented in this [file](./seditor_algorithm.py), and the Lagrangian multiplier method is implemented in ``<ALF_ROOT>/alf/algorithms/lagrangian_reward_weight_algorithm.py``.
+Some basic understanding of ALF is required to understand the entire pipeline.

 ## Citation
 If you use SEditor in the research, please consider citing